• Cheat sheets

 Supported operations

 The Kontent.ai MCP server exposes a set of tools that represent specific operations your AI assistant or application can perform on your Kontent.ai project.
-These operations align with your content modeling workflows, enabling AI to query, create, and manage:
+These operations align with your content modeling, items, and asset processes, enabling AI to query, create, and manage:

 • Content types and their elements